 The Power of Authenticity in Today’s Markets

-There is an age old adage that sex sells.
+There is an age-old adage that sex sells.
 Take a picture of a scantily clad woman or a brooding shirtless man, tack some words onto it, and you have yourself an ad.
 Throughout the years, almost every industry, from food to clothing, has used some form of sex appeal to market to its customers.
-And while provocation has been a dominant trend in the advertising world for sometime, is it still effective?
+And while provocation has been a dominant trend in the advertising world for sometimes, is it still effective?
 In today’s political and consumer climate, does sex still sell?

 Many brands that use sex appeal in their advertising and media campaigns have seen declining sales over the years.

 Thanks to clever marketing and branding, Victoria’s Secret has become a company whose name is synonymous with sex.
 It’s hard to ignore the obvious sex appeal of their advertisements and marketing campaigns, which are often filled with half-naked models in compromising positions.
 Other clothing brands, such as Abercrombie and Fitch, used to rely on attractive, shirtless models standing outside their outlets to lure customers in.
 These types of brands are the epitome of sex in advertising.
 However, according to a recent article published by Forbes, L Brands, which owns Victoria’s Secret, saw sales fall by 4% this past December (Forbes).
 It isn’t the only brand to suffer.
 Abercrombie and Fitch’s sales have been declining steadily as well, due to an inability to attract new, younger customers (Time).